Armenians in Syria: Current status and the Syrian Civil War

+Rojava

+Since the establishment of the Autonomous Administration of Northeast Syria, the AANES has made efforts to restore and even help cultivate the Armenian community that resides in Rojava, mainly in Qamishli, Al-Hasakah, Deir ez Zor and Ras al-Ayn.
+This is demonstrated by the creation of the Armenian Social Council in April 2020.
+Under the Social Council, teaching the Armenian language has resumed after over a decade of it being denied by the Syrian government.

 Martyr Nubar Ozanyan Brigade

 On April 24, 2019, the "Martyr Nubar Ozanyan Brigade" was formed as an Armenian brigade of the Syrian Democratic Forces on the anniversary of the Armenian genocide in the Marziya Church in Tell Goran.

 Organizations

 The majority of Armenian organizations are based in the city of Aleppo, acting in the form of cultural, sport, youth or charitable associations: